HPAI-BSC/TuRTLe/README.md

 # How to contribute 🤝

 Any contribution is more than welcome!
-If you've found a bug or have an idea for an improvement, don't hesitate to open an issue using our [issue template]().
+If you've found a bug or have an idea for an improvement, don't hesitate to [open a new issue](https://github.com/HPAI-BSC/TuRTLe/issues) using our issue forms.
 We also encourage people to do pull requests with new benchmarks of any task relevant for chip design.

 # Contact 📩